AhmedAlkh/react-portfolio/README.md

 - ~~~~~~ PORTFOLIO ~~~~~~~
 - Screenshots are getting blurry when the screen is smaller?
+- Resize all photos to be the same size

 ## Portfolio must include
 - About me page (COMPLETE!)